 Unprecedented collaboration is required to deliver net zero, and beyond to carbon negative.
 We will build on the strong existing partnerships across the region and enable genuine collaborative action to ensure that a diversity of views are listened to in the shaping and delivery of initiatives, and that we achieve the pace and scale of change required.
-We will ensure that no community or organisation is left behind.
+We will embed a climate justice approach to address the inequitable distribution of climate change impacts, alongside responsibilities to tackle climate change.
+We will work together to ensure that no community or organisation is left behind.